The Commission oversees the planning, development, and construction for the agency’s public K-12 school renovation and building initiative.

 This program provides assistance to Joint Vocational School Districts (JVSDs) for the improvement of classroom facilities suitable to their vocational education programs.

 This program gives Joint Vocational School Districts the opportunity to move forward with facility improvements prior to their participation in the Vocational Facilities Assistance Program and receive state credit for qualifying expenditures.
 The program is similar to the Expedited Local Partnership program in other K-12 districts.

-In addition to the School Security Grant Program, the Commission provides assistance in other ways.The Corrective Action Program is used to correct or remediate work found to be defective in or omitted from a facility constructed with OSFC assistance.
+The Commission provides assistance in other ways.The Corrective Action Program, for example, is used to correct or remediate work found to be defective in or omitted from a facility constructed with Commission assistance.
 The Commission also provides assistance to College Preparatory Boarding Schools and Regional STEM Schools under separate programs administered by the agency.